 Municipalities like people to over-prepare.
 No one wants a repeat of Katrina in New Orleans.

-Departing flights fill up instantly as people head for the hills.
-Then the panicked people get on highways clogged with evacuees.
+Departing flights fill up quickly as people head for the hills.
+With their cars now the only way out, the panicked people get on highways clogged with evacuees.
 Every time someone runs out of gas traffic backs up even farther.
 Soon tens of thousands are stuck in their unmoving cars, which are not good places to be in a big storm.
 Friends from Miami bolted one year and couldn’t find an empty room until Atlanta, 600 miles away.
 Some people board up windows, but that’s the last-minute crowd.
-The long-term thinkers have storm shutters over their glass doors and window screens.
+The long-term thinkers have storm shutters over their glass doors and windows.
 They keep out the wind and rain and also protect against flying debris.
 Planners toss the patio furniture into the pool, where it won’t blow away.

 Why is a behavioral scientist writing about a hurricane?